Risk Management

 Competition among the three major companies including our Group is intensifying in the express package delivery services market that is a principal service in the Delivery Business.
 Furthermore, the Group recognizes that competition with rival companies is also increasing in 3PL in the Logistics Business and forwarding services in the Global Logistics Business.

 The Group is committed to enhancing service competitiveness by providing comprehensive logistics solutions based on "GOAL," which integrates multiple services.
 Through these efforts, we aim to deliver more efficient and value-added logistics proposals to our customers and increase our market share in today's competitive environment.
-However, in the event the Group's relative advantage declines or there is a decrease in prices due to further intensification of competition in the future, this may have an impact on the Group's business, financial position and operating results.
+However, in the event the Group's relative advantage declines or there is a decrease in service prices due to further intensification of competition in the future, this may have an impact on the Group's business, financial position and operating results.

 (4) Transportation trouble

 The Delivery Business is centered on transportation of goods owned by customers including corporations and individuals according to the customer's instructions.
-For this reason, trust in the Group's services may be harmed if it is not possible to deliver on time, damage to the transported goods, or an error in the delivery destination or fluctuations in the volume of transportation in the process of providing services by the Group.
+For this reason, trust in the Group's services may be harmed if it is not possible to deliver on time, damage to the transported goods, or an error in the delivery destination or increase in the volume of transportation in the process of providing services by the Group.

 In order to contain the occurrence of such trouble, the Group has created a database of causes, etc. and continually implements improvement measures such as reduction of mistakes and training of Sales Drivers, but the frequent occurrence of trouble caused by these or an increase in compensation for damages due to such trouble may have an impact on the Group's business, financial position and operating results.